Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ian Happ and the Chicago Cubs head into the second of a three-game series against Jack Suwinski and the Pittsburgh Pirates at Wrigley Field, Wednesday at 8:05 PM ET.
+Mike Tauchman and the Chicago Cubs will take on Bryan Reynolds and the Pittsburgh Pirates at Wrigley Field on Thursday at 8:05 PM ET, in the final game of a three-game series.

-Bookmakers list the Cubs as -160 moneyline favorites, while giving the underdog Pirates +135 moneyline odds.
-The over/under is 9 runs for the game.
+The favored Cubs have -140 moneyline odds to win against the underdog Pirates, who are listed at +115.
+The matchup's total has been set at 8.5 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.